soap/eloquent-workflow/README.md

 It's done.

-To get historical records, add `\Codewiser\Workflow\Traits\HasTransitionHistory` to `Model` with workflow.
+To get historical records, add `\Soap\EloquentWorkflow\Traits\HasTransitionHistory` to `Model` with workflow.
 It brings `transitions` relation.

-Historical records presented by `\Codewiser\Workflow\Models\TransitionHistory` model, that holds information about transition performer, source and target states and a context, if it were provided.
+Historical records presented by `\Soap\EloquentWorkflow\Models\TransitionHistory` model, that holds information about transition performer, source and target states and a context, if it were provided.

 ### Blueprint Validation

 The Package may validate Workflow Blueprint that you defined.

-Register `\Codewiser\Workflow\WorkflowServiceProvider` in `providers` section of `config/app.php`.
+Register `\Soap\EloquentWorkflow\WorkflowServiceProvider` in `providers` section of `config/app.php`.

 Run console command with blueprint classname: